Tanishtha, a Fine Art and History of Art student, shares some of her favourite cultural spots in South London.

 At the top of a spiral staircase in an old church near London Bridge you’ll find the only surviving 19th-century operating theatre in England.
 You can learn about medical history, peer into some interesting specimen jars, and watch live demonstrations of surgical techniques.

 Around the corner from the monumental British Museum, the Cartoon Museum includes original British cartoon and comic art from the 18th century through to Manga.
-And if you have Student ID you can get in for £3!

 The Cartoon Museum is part of London’s Museum Mile, which runs from King’s Cross down to the River Thames.
 Visit the Museum Mile website to find out more.